BookGin/my-ctf-challenges/balsn-ctf-2019/images-and-words/README.md

 However, because the web server is using Gunicorn.
 Gunicorn uses pre-fork worker model to launch workers.
 The pypng module has already been loaded.
 Unless we manually reload it or restart the python process, it will not import the file under `png` in current work directory.

 In fact, Gunicorn will monitor its worker processes.
 If the worker is not responsive or stuck somehow, by default [it will await 30 seconds](http://docs.gunicorn.org/en/stable/settings.html#timeout) and then restart the worker.
-You can notify the process id is different.
+You can notice the process id here is different.

 ```
 [2019-10-07 12:36:04 +0800] [23271] [INFO] Starting gunicorn 19.9.0